solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 application developer scenarios that will be discussed in further detail in later sections of this guide.

--   **[Virtual Machines (IaaS)]**: You will begin by running a PHP sample application on an Azure Windows Server Virtual Machine.
+-   **[Virtual Machines (IaaS)]**: Begin by running a PHP sample application on an Azure Windows Server Virtual Machine.
--   **[Azure App Service (PaaS)]**: You will deploy the PHP application to Azure App Service, a flexible, simple-to-use application hosting service.
+-   **[Azure App Service (PaaS)]**: Deploy the PHP application to Azure App Service, a flexible, simple-to-use application hosting service.
--   **[Azure Container Instances (PaaS)]**: You will *containerize* your app on the VM to operate in an environment isolated from other development tools installed on the system.
+-   **[Azure Container Instances (PaaS)]**: *Containerize* apps on the VM to operate in an environment isolated from other development tools installed on the system.
 Azure Container Instances provides a managed environment to operate containers.
 -   **[Azure Kubernetes Service (PaaS)]**: AKS also hosts containerized apps, but it is optimized for more advanced orchestration scenarios, such as high availability.